dibyenduweb/find-your-github/README.md

 📧 **Get in Touch**
-For inquiries, collaboration, or just to say hello, reach out to us at 📩 swamithedev@gmail.com.
+For inquiries, collaboration, or just to say hello, reach out to us at 📩 dibyendu.pr@gmail.com.

 🌟 **Portfolio**
-Discover more of our fantastic projects at [SwamiTheDev Portfolio](https://swamithedev.vercel.app).
+Discover more of our fantastic projects at [Dibyendu Portfolio](https://dibyenduweb.netlify.app).
 Your journey into the world of technology starts here!

 🎉 **Hashtags**:
 #GitHubProfileFinder #GitHubDiscovery #TechProject #WebDevelopment #GitHubAPI #ReactApp #UserProfiles #CodingJourney #OpenSource #WebDesign #GitHubActivities #ExploreTech #Programming